nielskrijger/blog/posts/2014-04-27-is-tdd-dead.md

 More recently I find myself doing less TDD and focusing more on automating functional/API tests instead.

 While working with Symfony 2 (a PHP framework) I adopted the view that controllers (in a classic MVC framework) are not worth unit testing; controllers are light weight and designed to glue the components together.
-As such Symfony 2 promotes writing functional tests rather than unit tests for controllers.
+Meaning, integration tests are more applicable.
+Symfony 2 promotes writing functional tests rather than unit tests for controllers.
 Doing so I started to appreciate testing with real context and using a real rather than a mocked database; I found it to be a better predictor whether my software would actually work.

-Another reason I started focussing more on functional tests is that many testers are very bad at automating tests.
-Poor configuration, code duplication, hard data dependencies, poor test descriptions, unclear test dependencies, even manual setup steps (!) in "automated" tests.
-Soon the effort to maintain their automated tests will take a significant portion of their -and possibly your- time.

 Considering the four phases discussed earlier, I might add a fifth: